yijunyu/demo-RE/README.md

 [![Initial screen](doc/screenshot-click.png)](https://gitpod.io#snapshot/96178943-ced5-4aa9-ad96-dee0131c8772)

 * Click at the folders on the navigator, you will see editable examples of the following RE languages.
-You can easily open multiple examples to edit side-by-side.
+You can easily open multiple examples to edit them side-by-side.

 ![Usage](doc/screenshot-use.png)